 For dessert, we had chocolate crickets made out of giant marshmallows, chocolate, and pretzels.
 And of course, we used our chopsticks for the entire meal.

-We had so much fun with our book club, that we didn’t even get to the Writing Project in our Brave Writer Arrows.
+We had so much fun with our book club, that we didn’t even get to the Writing Project.
 That’s okay.
 We’ll save it for later.

 Hi, I’m Dachelle.
 I’m a homeschooling mom of 3 in the South.
 I love chocolate and have been known to hide it from my children.
 I can often be found reading a good book (or even sometimes just an okay book) and enjoying a jar of Nutella — don’t judge.
 I blog, here, at HideTheChocolate.com when I’m not creating book clubs and making lists…lots and lots of lists (it’s an addiction).
 Learn more…